GreenFlag31/node-tao/README.md

     <b>Choices</b>
   </summary>

 - **No async support**: Supporting async rendering (e.g., `await include`) within templates encourages placing too much logic in the view layer and can be considered as an _anti-pattern_.
 Templates should be responsible for displaying data, while controllers should handle logic.
-Async behavior in templates would also require error handling (e.g., `try/catch`), adding complexity.
-Logic in templates is difficult to test, debug, and hard to read.
+Async behavior in templates would also require error handling (e.g., `try/catch`), adding complexity and possible errors.
+Async logic in template make it impossible de optimize through a `Promise.all` or any parallelism, hard to test and debug.
 In short: if you have async data, fetch it beforehand and render it synchronously.

 - **No `layouts`**: Layouts are essentially includes and add unnecessary complexity to the rendering process.